-This management's discussion and analysis ("MD&A") for Plurilock Security Inc. ("Plurilock" or the "Company" or "PSI") should be read in conjunction with the Company's audited consolidated financial statements as at and for the year ended December 31, 2021 which has been prepared in accordance with International Financial Reporting Standards ("IFRS") - see note 2 of the December 31, 2021 annual consolidated financial statements for further information.
+This management's discussion and analysis ("MD&A") for Plurilock Security Inc. ("Plurilock" or the "Company" or "PSI") should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements as at and for the three months ended March 31, 2022 and 2021 which have been prepared in accordance with International Accounting Standard 34 - Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") ("interim financial statements") - see note 2 of the March 31, 2022 condensed interim consolidated financial statements for further information.
+As such, the interim financial statements do not contain all the disclosures required by IFRS for annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2021 and 2020 ("consolidated financial statements").
 Except as otherwise indicated or where the context so requires, references to "Plurilock" or the "Company" include Plurilock and its subsidiaries.
 All dollar figures stated herein are expressed in Canadian dollars (\$ or Cdn\$), unless otherwise specified.